mvolkmann/blog/src/drizzle.md

   This will create the tables "dogs", "dogs_id_seq", "owners", and "owners_id_seq".

-- Perform CRUD operations on the database.
+- Perform CRUD operations on the database
+  by creating the file `index.mjs` and
+  entering `node src/index.mjs`
+  or `bun run src/index.mjs`.

   ```js
   import {eq} from 'drizzle-orm';